 1950s Brass And Aluminium Bedside Lamp

-Materials: Brass base and rod.
-The base is painted in ocher/vanilla.
-Aluminium lampshade, ocher/vanilla painted outside, white on the inside.
+Materials: Round brass base, painted white, vanilla, ochre.
+Brass curved rod.
+Aluminium lampshade, painted on the outside, white painted on the inside.
+Some brass parts.
 Gold painted iron bottom plate.
 Metal socket.

 Height: 24 cm / 8.66”

 Lampshade: ∅ 18,5 cm / 7.28”